jcowey/P3/heidicon/interaction.md

 ## Finding the link to put in XML files
   - Click on the relevant image
     - choose Aufnahmen
-    - click on the 3 dots of the .jpg or whatever (underneath the IIIF Image-URL)
+    - click on the 3 dots to the far right of "wechselzu Aufnahme"
       - choose Teilen

 ## Changing download, high resolution etc.